Review: Oliva Serie V Maduro Especial 2011 (Prerelease)

-Fast forward to 2011, and Oliva has decided to make this year’s release of the V Maduro Especial line the first release that is not a Torpedo vitola, opting for a Toro.
-The Wrapper is also the same San Andrés (San Andreas) Maduro as the 2010 version, but the RG is smaller (a 50 this year instead of 54), and the blend has been tweaked a bit, as it is every year.
+Fast forward to 2011, and Oliva has decided to make this year’s release of the V Maduro Especial line the first release that is not a torpedo vitola, opting for a toro.
+The wrapper is also the same San Andrés Maduro as the 2010 version, but the ring gauge is smaller—a 50 this year instead of 54—and the blend has been tweaked a bit, as it is every year.

 Says Ian Hummel, Oliva Regional Sales Manager: